The best monitors for graphic artists, tested and chosen by experts

 Reasons to avoid

-If you're a professional graphic artist looking to upgrade your setup with a premium screen, this is one of the best we've ever tested.
-The Asus ProArt OLED PA32DC is 4K-plus 32-inch display that shines when it comes to colour accuracy.
+30-second review: If you're a professional graphic artist looking to upgrade your setup with a premium screen, this is one of the best we've ever tested.
+The Asus ProArt OLED PA32DC is 4K-plus 32-inch display that truly shines when it comes to brightness and contrast, colour coverage and accuracy, plus it has handy features for creatives.

-Design and build: This professional display is big and heavy, and it has fairly large bezels for these days.
+Design and build: This professional display is big and heavy, and it has fairly large bezels.
 Some might think that makes it look a little old-fashioned, but we were very happy with how sturdy it was, and we found it easy to adjust.
 The joystick-like controller requires a light touch but works well, and we found the generous array of ports on the back easy enough to access.
-The USB-C port supports power delivery of up to 65W, so you can use the monitor as a USB hub if you have a port-deprived laptop.
+The USB-C port supports power delivery of up to 65W, so you can use this as a USB hub if you have a port-deprived laptop.
+The monitor is available with a monitor hood to help reduce reflections and glare, and plenty of ports for peripherals, and it comes with a built-in colorimeter to allow regular calibration of the screen without needing a monitor calibrator.

 Display: We were immediately impressed by the brightness and contrast of the OLED panel.
 It has three HDR standards, HDR10, HLG and Dolby Vision, all flicker-free.
 This is the screen to go for if you want outstanding colour coverage for print as well as digital and video, hitting 99% of Adobe RGB.
-Our testing also vouched for the precise △E< 1 score for colour accurac.
+Our testing also vouched for the precise △E< 1 score for colour accuracy.

 There are preset modes for a wide range of colour setups – sRGB, Adobe RGB, DCI-P3, Rec.
 2020, DICOM, Rec.
 709, HDR_PQ DCI, HDR_PQ Rec2020, HDR_HLG, HDR_HLG DCI, Dolby Vision.
 It pretty much covers every colour setup a graphic artist or indeed a video editor, photographer or animator could need.
 Our reviewers only grumble was the fairly slow 60Hz refresh rate.
 You might expect higher on a monitor with such impressive specs elsewhere, but this isn't a screen designed for gaming.